FengodChen/TSP_Question/README.md

-# TSP_Question
+# Way to solve TSP with C++

+## Preview
-A C++ Program which is for solving TSP Question.
+* A C++ Program which is for solving TSP(Traveling Salesman Problem).

-### Addition
+## Addition
-Now you can see the answer with GUI.
+* Now you can see the answer with GUI.
 This is powered by python(>=2.7) with matplotlib.

-If you don't install matplotlib, just come here: [GitHub: matplotlib](https://github.com/matplotlib/matplotlib)
+* If you don't install matplotlib, just come here: [GitHub: matplotlib](https://github.com/matplotlib/matplotlib).

-If you don't want to install it or show the graph, just comment "python draw.py" in the file run.
+* If you don't want to install it or show the graph, just open the file ''run'' and disable running ''draw''.